Asset Protection Engineer

 Some tips for your application 🫡

-Highlight Relevant Experience: In your CV and cover letter, emphasise your experience in the Network Rail industry, particularly in the disciplines mentioned in the job description.
-Use specific examples to demonstrate your expertise in project engineering and asset protection.
+Highlight Relevant Experience: In your CV and cover letter, emphasise your relevant experience in engineering, particularly in asset protection and the Network Rail industry.
+Use specific examples that demonstrate your expertise and how it aligns with the role.

 Showcase Your Values: Mace values safety, client focus, integrity, and creating opportunities.
-Make sure to reflect these values in your application by providing examples of how you've prioritised safety in your previous roles or how you've delivered on promises to clients.
+Make sure to reflect these values in your application by providing examples of how you have embodied them in your previous work.

 How to prepare for a job interview at Mace